tigellus/Markdown/1. Critical Care for COVID-19/1. Critical care for non-interventionists/Critical care for non-interventionists.md

 Which of the statements about admission workflow is correct:
 [RIGHT]Use COVID-19-orderset
-[RIGHT]New admissions perform a medication reconciliation of home meds [RIGHT]Identify the head-care proxy and/or surrogates and confirm accurate phone numbers.
+[RIGHT]New admissions perform a medication reconciliation of home meds [RIGHT]Identify the health-care proxy and/or surrogates and confirm accurate phone numbers.
 Make sure this is documented in the advanced care planning tab and also an advanced care planning note
 [RIGHT]Confirm code status with patient or with NOK/HCP/surrogate if patient is incapacitated [RIGHT]Consult ID to discuss treatment/clinical trial options [RIGHT]You should never enter a room without donning appropriate PPE